Midlands on the Move: More Midlanders Who Made A Move

 Felicity Jones

-Writing this article, it’s been fascinating to uncover the many Midlands links between just these few people and another occurs with Felicity Jones - who was selected as the protagonist of Gareth Edwards’ Rogue One.
+Writing these articles, it’s been fascinating to uncover the many Midlands links between just these few people and another occurs with Felicity Jones - who was selected as the protagonist of Gareth Edwards’ Rogue One.
 Who knew Star Wars was so Midlands related?
+Well, whilst on the subject, actor Jeremy Bulloch was born in Market Harborough, Leicestershire and starred as Boba Fett in The Empire Strikes Back (1980) and Return of the Jedi (1983) & even returned to the franchise for a cameo in Revenge of the Sith.
+And don't forget Leicester's Richard Armitage's blink-and-you'll-miss-it cameo in The Phantom Menace (1999)!

-And with that, we’ve gone full circle back to southeast London somehow!
-This all-to-brief selection of Midlands talent has demonstrated there exists an accessible career path in the film industry.
-Stories of creatives rising form their hometown to the heady heights of stardom is one we can hopefully celebrate in, but as we’ve found out, not one has forgotten the magnificent Midlands and how it shaped their journey.
+And with that, we’ve gone full circle back to southeast London where we started in part one!
+This all-too-brief selection of Midlands talent has demonstrated there exists an accessible career path in the film industry.
+Stories of creatives rising form their hometown to the heady heights of stardom is one we can hopefully celebrate in, but as we’ve found out, not one of these has forgotten the magnificent Midlands and how it shaped their journey.

 Show More